กองทัพอากาศไทย - Royal Thai Air Force

 Badge on tail Squadron patch

-The 4th Wing has three operational units: the 401st, 402nd and the 403rd, but only the 403rd has been equipped with the Northrop fighter.
+The 4th Wing has three operational units: the 401st, 402nd and the 403rd, but only the 403rd has been equipped with the Northrop fighter, as second unit with the fighter.
+Formerly Cessna A-37B equipped,

 Takhli

-AFB based, formerly Cessna A-37B equipped, the first 8 Tigers for the 403rd TFS were
+AFB based, the first 8 Tigers for it were

 delivered to Don Muang AFB on board a Lockheed C-5A on 14-01-81, officially taken over by the Squadron on January 22nd, 1981.
 Its main duty was ground-attack.